 Here are some dos and don’ts for cleaning your contact lenses—and the reasoning behind them.

-How to clean contacts
+How to clean contact lenses?

-Do wash your hands with soap and water before touching your contact lenses.
+1. Wash your hands with soap and water before touching your contact lenses.

 Use antibacterial soap where possible, and dry your hands with a lint-free towel.
 Don’t use oil or lotion-based soaps, which can cloud or soil your lenses.

-Do use fresh, contact lens cleaning solution every time.
+2. Use fresh contact lens cleaning solution every time.

 Don’t use tap or sterile water, saliva, saline solution or rewetting drops.
 None of these serve to disinfect and properly clean your contact lenses.